DanielxDante/restaurant-conundrum/README.md

 ## Conclusion
 ---
->
+-

 ## What did we learn from this project?
 ---
-- Using gmpas API for Geographical Analysis
+- Using gmaps API for Geographical Analysis
 - Natural Language Processing Techniques using NLTK, SkLearn's TFIDFVectorizer and Open Source Library Pattern
 - Handling imbalanced datasets using resampling methods
 - Logistic Regression, KNNeighbours, RandomForest Classification methods using sklearn